Learning from Home

 http://www.annabenefice.co.uk/children--families.html are this month's activities for Messy Church.
 So have a look.

-We know that home learning will be looking different for every student at Clatford and so, in addition to the areas above, we have included lots of links on this page to support you and your families in their learning.
+We know that home learning will look different for every student at Clatford and so, in addition to the areas above, we have included lots of links on this page to support you and your families in their learning.
 We hope you find some of them helpful.

 This Week's Reflection